sww1235/connection-diagram-manager-golang/file-format.md

 									# connected together, but their parents are, application logic will assume
 									# connection patterns for the subobjects.
 	  end2: <str>					# unique identifier of connected object.
 Cannot be the same as end1.

-connectors: 	# dictionary of all connectors defined in project.
-These are used for custom cables, or things like WAGOs etc.

 ```